 CANCELLATION POLICY: 48 HOUR.

 WITHIN 48 HOURS FROM THE CHECK-IN TIME OF THE ACTIVITY A RESERVATION CANNOT BE CANCELLED, AND THE FULL AMOUNT OF THE COST OF THE TOUR WILL BE CHARGED

-FOR INTERNET RESERVATIONS A 10% ADMINISTRATIVE RECOVERY FEE WILL BE CHARGEED FOR ALL THE CANCELLATIONS MADE OUTSIDE OF THE 48 HOURS FROM THE START OF THE ACTIVITY.
+FOR ALL RESERVATIONS A 10% ADMINISTRATIVE RECOVERY FEE WILL BE CHARGED FOR ANY CANCELLATIONS MADE OUTSIDE OF THE 48 HOURS FROM THE START OF THE ACTIVITY.

 RESERVATIONS MADE INSIDE THE 48 HOURS PRIOR TO THE START OF THE ACTIVITY CANNOT BE CANCELLED, AND THE FULL AMOUNT WILL BE CHARGED TO THE CREDIT CARD ACCOUNT ON FILE, REGARDLESS OF THE CLIENT PARTICIPATION IN THE ACTIVITY, OR NOT.

 FOR PARTIES OF EIGHT (8) OR MORE THE CANCELLATION POLICY TIME IS 72 HOURS.

 NO SHOWS WILL BE CHARGED THE FULL AMOUNT OF THE COST OF THE TOUR.
 NO EXCEPTIONS.